 Paying cash usually guarantees that the worker will receive the money which is not always the case if you pay with a card or other means.

-Remember that some employees are banned by their employer from accepting tips so don’t be offended if your tip is refused.
+Remember that some employees are banned by their employers from accepting tips so don’t be offended if your tip is refused.

 When You Should and Shouldn’t Tip a Pressure Washer